 Working from Home

-Employees who are high risk for COVID-19, serve as caregivers to people who are high risk, or need other accommodations due to childcare or scheduling should speak with their supervisor and the Director of Human Resources.
+Employees who are high risk for COVID-19, serve as caregivers to people who are high risk, or need a medical accommodations or flexibility due to childcare or scheduling concerns are required to speak with their supervisor and the Director of Human Resources.

-Employees and supervisors should determine an appropriate schedule re: work from home and/or reporting into the office in respect to employees’ accommodations and flexibility during this difficult time.
+Employees and supervisors are required to determine an appropriate schedule re: work from home and/or reporting into the office with respect to employees’ accommodations and flexibility and related to the work that needs to be done during this difficult time.

-Employees who need additional resources to successfully work/teach from home should speak with their supervisor.
+Employees who need additional resources to successfully work/teach from home are required to speak with their supervisor.

-The College has suspended all travel out-of-state for day and overnight trips.
-This includes, but is not limited to, recruitment, athletics, college advancement, and professional development.
+The College has suspended all travel out-of-state for day and overnight trips; hence, College funding for travel will not be awarded for Spring 2021.
+This includes, but is not limited to college advancement and professional development.